chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

 * The ``enable`` parameter is set to ``true`` if the problem has a laser heat source term and enables its calculation.

-* The ``volumetric source`` parameter is set to ``true`` if the media hit by the incident laser ray has non-flat topography.
+* The ``type`` parameter is set to ``exponential decay`` (default) if the media hit by the incident laser ray has a non-flat topography (e.g. powder bed).
 This enables the inclusion of the ``penetration depth`` parameter in the heat flux calculation.
+If the surface is flat, the ``type`` could be set at ``material interface vof`` and used in conjunction with the :doc:`VOF auxiliary physic <./volume_of_fluid>`.
+The different models are detailed :ref:`below <LaserTypes>`.

 * Laser ``concentration factor`` parameter indicates the definition of the beam radius.
 In almost all the articles, it is assumed equal to :math:`2.0`.

 * The ``power`` parameter sets the power of the laser :math:`[ML^2T^{-3}]`.

 * The ``absorptivity`` parameter is defined as the fraction of the amount of incident radiation that is absorbed by the surface, and it is measured using diffuse reﬂectance spectroscopy (DRS).
 Generally, a constant value in the range of :math:`0.3`-:math:`0.8` (for welding processes with titanium) ise used in the literature.
-However, recent studies show that it varies with powder particle size distribution and the angle of incidence that changes due to the dynamic melt pool surface `[1] <https://doi.org/10.1016/j.optlastec.2018.08.012>`_.
+However, recent studies show that it varies with powder particle size distribution and the angle of incidence that changes due to the dynamic meltpool surface `[1] <https://doi.org/10.1016/j.optlastec.2018.08.012>`_.

 * The ``penetration depth`` parameter determines the penetration depth of the laser in the simulation domain in the direction of emission.
 The value should be grater than :math:`0`.

   .. attention::
-    This parameter is only taken into account if the ``volumetric source`` parameter is enabled (set to ``true``).
+    This parameter is only taken into account if the laser ``type`` is set to ``exponential decay``.

 * The ``beam radius`` parameter defines the radius of the laser beam.